www222fff/TGBotMother/README.md

    Begin verification for 8618560000000:

-   Please enter the code you received: 92458
+   Please enter the code you received: 92549 (input the code received in TG)

+   Begin verification for 8618560000001:
+   ...

-2) create bot interval default as 60s to avoid too many attempts warning, you can try other value.
+3) create bot interval default as 60s to avoid too many attempts warning, you can try other value.

-3) can only support change bot photo/name/about info.
+4) can only support change bot photo/name/about info.

-4) Currently can auto generate 5 bots for each account, need to wait 24h for create more.
+5) Currently can auto generate 5 bots for each account, need to wait 24h for create more.

 # delete all bots
 python auto_create_bot.py delete